orthanc/ocoen_filesecrets/README.md

 The format consist of 5 segments:

-* **Format Version** a single byte indicating which version of the format the package was create with Currently there is only a single format so this must have the value 0x01.
+* **File Format Version** a 4 byte magic number indicating which version of the format the package was create with This is used both to identify the format version, but also as a magic number to allow encrypted packages to be idetified.
-  This is to allow for breaking changes to the format in future,
 * **Package Index** contains information on where in the package the other segments are.
 * **Encryption Info** contains the algorithms, modes, salts etc that the data was encrypted with,
 * **Ciphertext** the actual encrypted data.